mineo333/mineo333.github.io/_posts/2021-10-26-what-is-qogchamp.md

 ## What is QogChamp?

-QogChamp is a novel Linux kernel rootkit that aims to utilize innovative exploits in order to accomplish goals with more power, more effectively, or with a lesser footprint.
+QogChamp is a novel Linux kernel rootkit built for the 5.14 Linux Kernel that aims to utilize innovative exploits in order to accomplish goals with more power, more effectively, or with a lesser footprint.

 ## Why is it called QogChamp?